 Before applying the patch, remove the clear liner.
 Apply the patch to the skin to cover the most painful area.
-Do not apply the patch on burns, cuts, or irritated skin (e.g., eczema).
+Do not apply the patch on burns, cuts, or irritated skin (such as eczema).
 Use the patch as directed by your doctor.
 Depending on your product, the patch is usually changed every 12 or 24 hours.
 Follow the directions carefully.
 Fold the used patch in half with the sticky sides together, and discard out of reach of children and pets.

 If the patch begins to peel off, you may tape the edges to the skin.